There are many people that limit their performance because they believe that there is something wrong with 'wanting.'

 When it comes to the concept of DESIRE, we rank right up there with the Fiji islander and the concept of snow.
 We use only one word to describe something that the Hebrews and Greeks thought was pretty important and complex.
 I think most of us just don't get it.
 Out of curiosity, perhaps we ought to see what the Hebrews and Greeks had to say about 'wanting' - about DESIRE.
 See if there any patterns that you pick up on as you read the following ancient verses.
 Dwell on each of them a few moments.

-"The desire of the righteous ends only in good."
+"The desire of the righteous ends only in good;" Proverbs 11:13

-"A desire fulfilled is sweet to the soul."
+"A longing fulfilled is sweet to the soul," Proverbs 13:19

 It sounds like DESIRE is a pretty desirable thing doesn't it?
 So, is DESIRE good or bad?
 Desire is neither good nor bad - it is neutral.
 It is not about whether DESIRE is good or bad.
 However, there are some qualifications that precede DESIRE for it to be OK.
 Reread the above verses.
 It comes down to whether or not you are walking in God's will and whether or not you are willing to work.